After much thought, I’ve decided to wind down the video celebration app I created, HipHip.app.

 Fun Project, Lots of Learning

 Now that the lockdown/remote phase of COVID is over, the economics of the business showed that it’s unlikely to turn into a self-sustaining business any time soon.
+There are some category leaders that have really strong search engine presence which is pretty expensive to dislodge.

 I’ve learned a ton about programmatic video creation, technology stacks like Next.js, Azure and React, and likely will apply these learnings to new projects, or perhaps share them with others via e-learning courses.